maliMirkec/personal-website/site/articles/a-comparison-of-static-form-providers.md

 publication: CSS Tricks
 canonical: https://css-tricks.com/a-comparison-of-static-form-providers/
 thumbnail: A_Comparison_of_Static_Form_Providers_efatgg
-description: Static Form Providers do all tasks like validating, storing, sending notifications, and integrating with other APIs.
+old_description: Static Form Providers do all tasks like validating, storing, sending notifications, and integrating with other APIs.
 Read the review of the most popular static form providers.
+description: Find the best static form provider for your needs with this review of the most popular options.
+Get help with validation, storage, notifications, and more.
 type: articles-item
 sections2:
   - type: banner-beta